 This unique representative of the Montenegrin tourist offer is located 6 kilometers northeast of Budva.
 The distance from the Tivat airport is 29.9 km and about 40 minutes drive, while the airport Podgorica can be reached after 56 kilometers or 1 h of driving.
 You can rent a car in agency Respecta, and visit this unique place.
 If you decide on an island's independent tour, there is a road sign from the main road, and there is a parking lot in front of the island.
 Tour of the city-hotel is possible every day in two terms, 11h and 14h.
 The ticket price is 20 euros and the entrance is not charged to children under 12 years of age.
 The tour includes a welcome drink and lasts about 45 minutes.
 The ticket price for October tour is 10 euro.

 The most beautiful beaches for hotel guests and other visitors

-The area in the hinterland of St. Stefan is famous for the most beautiful beaches in Montenegro, and the leading Milocer park, which covers 118 hectares, was once the summer residence of the royal family Karadjordjevic.
+The area in the hinterland of Saint Stefan is famous for the most beautiful beaches in Montenegro, and the leading Milocer park, which covers 118 hectares, was once the summer residence of the royal family Karadjordjevic.
 Plaza Sveti Stefan which is located directly in front of the city hotel.
 The right part of the beach is intended exclusively for hotel guests.
 The left part of the beach is open to visitors.
 The prices of furniture are a bit higher, and they range over 20 euros per set because this beach is considered exclusive.

-Pržno is a small fishing village near Sveti Stefan, which is today a popular tourist destination.
+Pržno is a small fishing village near Saint Stefan, which is today a popular tourist destination.
 Pržno beach stretches from Cape Kamenovo to Cape Miločer and is about 260 m long.
 It is surrounded by olive and barley trees and is very clean.
 In the hinterland of the beach there are several restaurants that offer excellent fish specialties.